The definitive guide to

 We hear this question popping up more and more often.
 While you certainly can wear your business shoes, you have scope to wear a much bigger variety.
 Black is much less ubiquitous in business casual environments so brown or navy shoes should dominate your collection.
 You can’t go wrong with loafers or brogues in leather or suede, and anything with a little extra detail or colour – like these derby shoes with brogue detailing – will go a long way to making your outfit extra special.

 If the first outfit is a lager shandy then this a dram of grandad’s finest whiskey.
 While the setup is the most traditional (shirt, tie, jacket) the execution is anything but conventional.
 It’s this dichotomy which makes it so masterful.

-These trousers are just the right shade to feel a world away from your navy suit but not bright enough to cause a stir; the clashing colours a stroke of genius that are quite delightful to behold.
+These pants are just the right shade to feel a world away from your navy suit but not bright enough to cause a stir; the clashing colours a stroke of genius that are quite delightful to behold.
 We’d hedge a bet that you can carry this off.

 More, more, more ...

 One day we will figure out how to dress in merino head to toe and still look work appropriate.
 Until that day we have this.

 The business casual dress code is about opening your horizons and giving you more options, so don’t be afraid to test the waters.
 Replace your shirt for a polo collar merino and your jacket for a merino blazer.
 The fabric adds to the casual aspect, while the traditional shapes hold up the formal end of the bargain.

 If you feel like creating a real splash, you could do worse than trying out a pair of burnt orange chinos.

 Not on your nelly